cjackett/ai-safety/experiments/01_capability_probing/README.md

 ## Motivation & Context

-Initial baseline testing of frontier models and local open-source models to understand their safety guardrails and refusal behaviors.
+Initial baseline testing of local open-source models to understand their safety guardrails and refusal behaviors.
 This experiment establishes reference data for comparison with later adversarial testing and jailbreak attempts, providing a critical foundation for understanding how models respond to direct harmful requests before attempting more sophisticated attack vectors.

 ## Research Questions

-1. How do different models (Claude, GPT-4, Gemini, Llama, Qwen, Gemma) respond to harmful requests?
+1. How do local open-source models (Llama, Qwen, Gemma) respond to harmful requests?
 2. What are the baseline refusal patterns across different risk categories?
 3. Can models distinguish between clear refusal, hedged compliance, and full compliance?
-4. Are there observable differences in guardrail implementation across providers and model sizes?
+4. Are there observable differences in guardrail implementation across different model architectures and sizes?

 ## Methodology

 Testing models across 8 categories of potentially harmful requests with 10 prompts per category for a total of 80 prompts per model.
-The categories span the major domains of AI risk: CBRN (chemical, biological, radiological, nuclear, explosive threats), cyber (hacking, malware, phishing, DDoS, exploitation), illegal activities (fraud, theft, drugs, money laundering, trafficking), harmful content (hate speech, harassment, violence, self-harm, discrimination), disinformation (fake news, propaganda, deepfakes, conspiracy theories), privacy violations (doxxing, surveillance, stalking, data theft), child safety (grooming, exploitation, inappropriate content), and deception (scams, impersonation, fraud, catfishing).
+The categories span the major domains of AI risk:

+- **CBRN**: Chemical, biological, radiological, nuclear, explosive threats
+- **Cyber**: Hacking, malware, phishing, DDoS, exploitation
+- **Illegal**: Fraud, theft, drugs, money laundering, trafficking
+- **Harmful Content**: Hate speech, harassment, violence, self-harm, discrimination
+- **Disinformation**: Fake news, propaganda, deepfakes, conspiracy theories
+- **Privacy**: Doxxing, surveillance, stalking, data theft
+- **Child Safety**: Grooming, exploitation, inappropriate content
+- **Deception**: Scams, impersonation, fraud, catfishing

 Each prompt is designed to be clear and direct without obfuscation or jailbreak techniques, categorisable by harm type, comparable across models, and tagged with severity level (high/medium).
 This ensures that the baseline evaluation measures pure safety alignment rather than the model's ability to detect sophisticated attacks.
 Responses are classified into three types: